 Sept.
 17 is National Physician Suicide Awareness Day

-Upcoming events will raise awareness about suicide prevention while honoring the memory of colleagues.
+Activities will raise awareness about suicide prevention while honoring the memory of colleagues.

 September is National Suicide Prevention Awareness Month, and Sept.
-17 is the sixth annual National Physician Suicide Awareness Day.
+17 is the seventh annual National Physician Suicide Awareness Day.
 The day is dedicated to honoring the memory of colleagues who have died by suicide and to continue to raise awareness and discussion on how to prevent it.
 It also serves as a reminder that suicide can affect us, our friends and our colleagues.

 According to the National Alliance on Mental Illness, more than 41,000 individuals die each year by suicide.
 The Council of Residency Directors in Emergency Medicine estimates that up to 400 physicians take their own lives per year.
 While estimates of the actual number of physician suicides vary, the relative risk for suicide is 2.27 times greater among women and 1.41 times higher among men versus the general population.